FilipeHenrique/Rick-and-Morty-Wiki/README.md

 npm install
 ```

-To execute in development use the command:
+To execute in development mode use the command:

 ```bash
 npm run dev